thing I love

 the decal and becomes visible through the clear carrier film.

-onto the model before laying a decal down.
-Once the decal was on, more
+laying a decal down.
+Once the decal was on, more Future was

-softened and snuggled down onto the model like it would if a mild decal
+and snuggled down onto the model like it would if a mild decal solvent

-solvent was used (see Fine Scale Modeler magazine, July 2010:
+was used (see Fine Scale Modeler magazine, July 2010: Using Future

 When dry, decal

 edges were hard to pick out.
-The markings had become part of the finish
+The decals became bonded to the finish.

-(X-21) was sprayed on to give the model a satin finish.
+(X-21) was airbrushed on to give the model a satin finish.